|Warfare Home History Glossary Guides Publishers Artists Techniques Topicals Blog Contact|

 Theodore Stroefer of Nuremberg was an old fine arts publisher that began printing chromolithographic postcards as soon as they became popular.
 During World War One they were still producing artist drawn military cards in chromolithography, most notably by Franz Schmidt.
-They also produced a very unique set by the artist Kurzweg who captured many scenes of trench life in his highly graphic style.
-The same images were published in color and in monochrome.
+They also produced a very unique set by that captured many scenes of trench life in a highly graphic style.
+They are credited to Kurzweg, but it is difficult to ascertain whether this is an artist’s name or just another way of saying anonymous.
+These images were published both in color and in monochrome.

 B.G.
 Teubner from Stuttgart had been an early publisher of books since the early 19th century.
 They began publishing postcards at the turn of the 20th century concentrating on artist signed silhouettes, many of which were printed over solid tints.
 This trend continued through the Great War, only with an emphasis on military subjects.
 Rolf Winsler was one of their best known artists.

 Albin Tippmann worked as a painter and illustrator that largely captured rural scenes.
 His illustrative work had a more narrative edge to it, which eventually grew into satire.
 During World War One he illustrated military cards for the publisher Fritz Egger in Munich.